 TO THE HONORABLE COURT OF APPEALS OF NORTH CAROLINA: (Plaintiff)(Defendant), (Name of Party), hereby gives notice of appeal to the Court of Appeals of North Carolina (from the final judgment)(from the order) entered on (date) in (District)(Superior) Court, County, (describing it).
-Respectfully submitted this the day of, 2 s/Attorney for (Plaintiff)(Defendant)-Appellant (Address, Telephone Number, State Bar Number, and E-mail Address) (2) To Supreme Court from a Judgment of the Superior Court Including a Sentence of Death (Caption) (Oaption) TO THE HONORABLE SUPREME COURT OF NORTH CAROLINA: (Name of Defendant), Defendant, hereby gives notice of appeal to the Supreme Court of North Carolina from the final judgment entered by (name of Judge) in Superior Court, County, on (date), which judgment included a conviction of murder in the first degree and a sentence of death.
+Respectfully submitted this the day of, 2 SUAttomer for (Plaintiff)(Defendant)-Appellant (Address, Telephone Number, State Bar Number, and E-mail Address) (Codified 14 January 2021) Including a Sentence of Death (Caption)

+TO THE HONORABLE SUPREME COURT OF NORTH CAROLINA: (Name of Defendant), Defendant, hereby gives notice of appeal to the Supreme Court of North Carolina from the final judgment entered by (name of Judge) in Superior Court, County, on (date), which judgment included a conviction of murder in the first degree and a sentence of death.
 Respectfully submitted this the day of, 2 s/ Attorney for Defendant-Appellant (Address, Telephone Number, State Bar Number, and E-mail Address)